BocuD/VRBuildHelper/README.md

 ## Requirements
 - VRCSDK3 WORLD 2021.10.22.18.33 or later (earlier versions are untested but may work)
 - UdonSharp 0.20.0 or later (earlier versions are untested but may work)

+For up to date documentation, please visit [the wiki](https://github.com/BocuD/VRBuildHelper/wiki).
+The documentation below is for the current release candidate.

 ## Documentation
 ### Getting started
 To set up VR Build Helper in a scene, open the editor window [Window/VR Build Helper] and click Set up Build Helper in this scene.
 You can now create a new branch by clicking the + button in the branch list.